 It is unnecessary for a young golfer to carry fourteen clubs in their golf bag, which is why we advise against purchasing a package set for a junior beginner who has just been introduced to the sport.
 As a result, we recommend purchasing individual clubs, one at a time.

 At first, it is sensible to purchase a junior putter, as this requires less exertion and there is less room for injury or error.
-Once your child is enjoying the sport and benefitting from your lessons, and progressing well, you can think about advancing onto other golf clubs for their golf bag.
-A good place to start is looking at higher lofted clubs, such as junior wedges.
+Once your child is enjoying the sport and benefiting from your lessons, and progressing well, you can think about advancing onto other junior golf clubs for their golf bag.
+A good place to start is looking at higher lofted clubs, such as junior irons.

 How to ensure you are purchasing the right clubs for your child?

 One thing to bear in mind when purchasing junior clubs is how they are built and designed.
 Two of the most common issues young golfers have are:

 - Buying clubs that are too heavy – this can hinder swing and cause injury.